ngvs2019/ngvs2019.github.io/venue.md

 permalink: /venue/
 ---

-The NGVS Team meeting will be held at two different places in Beijing, China: [The Courtuard Institute](http://www.courtyardinstitute.com/?page_id=778&lang=en) at [Black Sesame Kitchen (BSK)](http://www.blacksesamekitchen.com/) and [Kavli institute for Astronomy and Astrophysics (KIAA) at Peking University (PKU)](http://kiaa.pku.edu.cn/).
+The NGVS Team meeting will be held at two different places in Beijing, China: [The Courtyard Institute](http://www.courtyardinstitute.com/?page_id=778&lang=en) at [Black Sesame Kitchen (BSK)](http://www.blacksesamekitchen.com/) and [Kavli institute for Astronomy and Astrophysics (KIAA) at Peking University (PKU)](http://kiaa.pku.edu.cn/).
 The detailed information of each venue is shown as follows.

 ![bj_map](/images/bj_map.png)